Pikachu707/keXDR/README.md

 ## Disclaimer

 This project is a research prototype released in support of academic work on provenance-based intrusion detection.
-It is intended for use in controlled, authorized environments (e.g., testbeds, sandboxed VMs) and has not been hardened for production deployment.